 Explore what's currently available and search for sales work experience.

 How do I find a graduate sales job?

 Large companies across a variety of industries offer sales graduate schemes, including Microsoft, Softcat and Nestlé.
 Other companies offer sales, marketing or general schemes where you could be given the opportunity to rotate between the different departments.
 You should check employer websites for details of how to make an online application.

-You can find graduate sales positions, such as that of a sales executive, through specialist recruitment agencies or job sites.
+You can find graduate sales positions, such as that of a sales executive, through specialist sales recruitment agencies or job sites.
 For example, if you're searching for a medical sales position in pharmaceuticals or health care then head to CHASE.

-What are the key issues in sales?
+What are the key issues in the sales industry?

 The nature of sales jobs is already changing, with the shift towards online retail.
 As globalisation has led to increased competition, giving the buyer a wider choice and greater power, customer care is now at the forefront of any successful organisation.